Learning Center

 The First Silencer Ever

-Hiram Maxim created the first silencer in 1902 called the Maxim Gun Silencer, and in 1909 the device was officially patented.
-The tubular, barrel-mounted device was made to reduce the decibels produced by live fire, and it was the first of its kind produced on the commercial market.
+Hiram Maxim designed the first silencer in 1902 and called it the Maxim Gun Silencer, and in 1909 the device was officially patented.
+The tubular, barrel-mounted device was created to reduce the decibel levels produced by live fire, and it was the first of its kind produced on the commercial market.

 Maxim Gun Silencer vintage advertisement